JeffersonLab/iguana/examples/README.md

 All of the examples (`*.cc`) in [this `examples/` directory](/examples) may be built if the Iguana build option `examples` is set to `True`.
 They will be installed in the `bin/` subdirectory of your `iguana` installation.
+Read the example code to understand how to use Iguana.

 If you would like to integrate `iguana` into an existing analysis, you'll need to add `iguana` as a dependency.
 The following subdirectories are